What Are Parking Lot Lights and What Are They Used For?

 Light can also vary by temperature measured in Kelvin degrees, normally between 10,000 to 1,000.
 This is based on how metal objects are heated until they reach their glowing point.
 This process gives off colors like orange, yellow, blue, and others.
 Warm lights are at the lower end of the spectrum, giving off a yellowish light.
 The higher the number, the more it gets to cool temperature giving off a blueish tone of color.

-You also need to make sure that installing the light is done correctly.
-This means choosing the best mounting type of light for your needs.
-There are a few to choose from, like the trunnion mounting, commonly found in floodlights and attaches to the pole, wall, or arm.
+You also need to ensure that the light is installed correctly.
+This means choosing the best mounting type for your needs.
+There are a few to choose from, like the trunnion mounting, commonly found in floodlights and attached to the pole, wall, or arm.
 The slip fitter mount allows you to put your light on a bullhorn.
 The most straightforward mounting option is the straight arm mount.
 As the name suggests, your lights are installed directly on the light pole.

 One of the most important factors you need to consider is cost.
-From the light options discussed earlier, LED seems to be the most logical choice for parking lot lights.
+LED seems to be the most logical choice for parking lot lights, based on the light options discussed earlier.
 You might argue that initial costs are higher than other types of light, but their functionality outweighs this cost.
-LED lights are brighter than conventional ones, even with low wattage, and last a lot longer.
+LED lights are brighter than conventional ones, even with low wattage, and last much longer.
 This can also work even for parking garage lighting.

 How Much Do Parking Lot Lights Cost?

-For an average outdoor parking lot, you might expect to spend between $3,000 -$5,000.
+You might expect to spend between $3,000 and $5,000 for an average outdoor parking lot.
 However, you have to understand that several factors must be considered.
-Much like the ones we discussed earlier, the type of light, pole height, light mounting option, and others.
+Much like the ones we discussed earlier, here are the type of light, pole height, light mounting option, and others.
 The cost will also vary if you are building a new one or simply retrofitting an already existing parking lot light system with new lights.

-Do not worry because we at RC Lighting can help you determine your initial capital expense for your parking lot light system.
-We can take a look at your parking lot blueprint and provide professional advice on how you can maximize your budget for your lighting needs.
+Do not worry—we at RC Lighting can help you determine your initial capital expense for your parking lot light system.
+We can review your parking lot blueprint and provide professional advice on how to maximize your budget for your lighting needs.

 What Are Some Tips For Reducing Installation Costs Without Compromising Quality Or Safety Standards?

 If installing it for the first time, it is better to use LED parking lot lights.
-There are studies it can give you as much as 80% savings on power consumption compared with other types of light.
-You also need to have a solid understanding of your parking lot layout.
+Studies show that they can save as much as 80% on power consumption compared with other types of light.
+It would be best to have a solid understanding of your parking lot layout.
 This can give us the data we need at RC Lighting to help you plan your lights across your parking lot and know how many fixtures you need.

-As a general rule, the higher the light pole, the wide the beam it can give off.
-This results in being able to cover as much ground as possible.
-This can help you save money in installation without compromising the quality of the build.
+As a general rule, the higher the light pole, the wider the beam it can give off.
+This allows it to cover as much ground as possible, which can help you save money on installation without compromising the quality of the build.

-Always remember that it is better to initially invest in safe, up-to-standard lighting equipment.
+Always remember that it is better to invest in safe, up-to-standard lighting equipment initially.
 Looking for an illegal way to cut corners and costs could only cost you more in repairs and maintenance in the long run.
 This highlights the need to work with professional parking lot light installers to ensure you do everything correctly.

 How To Maintain Parking Lot Lights?